intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 ```
 [helmGuide]: https://github.com/intel-analytics/BigDL/blob/main/ppml/python/docker-gramine/kubernetes/README.md
 [kmsGuide]:https://github.com/intel-analytics/BigDL/blob/main/ppml/services/kms-utils/docker/README.md

+##### 3 env MALLOC_ARENA_MAX explanations

+env MALLOC_ARENA_MAX can reduce EPC usage but may cause some error especially when running pyspark.
+It is set to 4 by default and you can customize it by `export MALLOC_ARENA_MAX=1`.

+You can refer to [here](https://gramine.readthedocs.io/en/stable/performance.html#glibc-malloc-tuning) for more information.

 ## Run Flink
 The client starts a flink cluster in application mode on k8s.
 First, the k8 resource provider will deploy a deployment, and then start the pods of the `jobmanager` and `taskmanager` components according to the deployment constraints, and finally complete the job execution through the cooperative work of the jobmanager and taskmanager.